 - schools of higher integrated education.

-The University of Bologna is not only one of Italy's top rated universities and widely believed to be one of the oldest institutions in the world, but is also the namesake of the Bologna Process , a higher education reform that is now being adopted and implemented throughout all of Europe.
+The University of Bologna is not only one of Italy's top rated universities and widely believed to be among the oldest institutions in the world, but is also the namesake of the Bologna Process, which standardises higher education qualifications throughout Europe.

 Due to this reform degrees are structured as follows:

-- First cycle/Laurea triennale - comparable to Bachelor/undergraduate programmes they involve three years of study.
+- First cycle/Laurea triennale - comparable to a Bachelor/undergraduate degree.

-- Specialist Masters programmes/Master universitari di l e di ll livello - usually involve one year of study and provide students with professional knowledge.
+- Specialist Masters programmes/ Master Universitario di 1° livello (MU1) - usually involve one year of study and provide students with professional knowledge.

 Courses are available in a wide selection of subjects and are usually categorised into five main areas: